nmeum/riscv-utils/README.md

 This repository provides various utilities for the [RISC-V][riscv website] instruction set.

+## Features

+The feature set of provided procedures is centered around easing the development of utilities for RISC-V (especially instruction set simulators).
+Currently the following features a provided:

+* `decode.scm`: Decoding of RISC-V instructions.
+* `encode.scm`: Encoding of RISC-V instructions.
+* `convert.scm`: Conversion from/to different representations.

 ## Usage

 The code is supposed to be used from a Scheme REPL, no binaries are